 This quote aptly captures the history and essence of the Roman Catholic Diocese of Brooklyn.
 Founded in 1853, the Diocese of Brooklyn sought to address the needs of the more than five million Irish Catholic immigrants who, tired and poor, arrived at the port of New York in search of a better life, many of whom settled in Brooklyn and Queens.
-Today, the Diocese of Brooklyn continues its vibrant and diverse history, home again to an immigrant population, this time Hispanics.
+Today, the Diocese of Brooklyn continues its vibrant and diverse history, home again to an immigrant population.

 The Roman Catholic Diocese of Brooklyn serves the boroughs of Brooklyn and Queens.
-It is presided by the seventh and current Bishop of Brooklyn, His Excellency, the Most Reverend Nicholas DiMarzio, a champion of immigrant rights.
+It is presided by the eighth and current Bishop of Brooklyn, His Excellency, the Most Reverend Robert J. Brennan.

-The boroughs' combined population stands at more than 4.9 million, of which more than 1.3 million identify themselves as Catholics.
+The boroughs' combined population stands at more than 5.1 million, of which more than 1.3 million identify themselves as Catholics.
 The diocesan cathedral is the Cathedral Basilica of St. James in downtown Brooklyn.
-The Co-Cathedral of St. Joseph in Prospect Heights was elevated in February 2013 by Pope Emeritus Benedict XVI, and was dedicated on May 13, 2014, by Bishop DiMarzio.
+The Co-Cathedral of St. Joseph in Prospect Heights was elevated in February 2013 by Pope Benedict XVI, and was dedicated on May 13, 2014, by Bishop Nicholas DiMarzio.
 The faces of the people in the pews of St. Joseph's reflect the diversity of the many cultures that call the Diocese of Brooklyn home.
 It is also among the largest churches in Brooklyn and Queens.

-Due to its multicultural and diverse populations, Masses are regularly held in 33 different languages across the Diocese, throughout 177 parishes in over 200 churches.
+Due to its multicultural and diverse populations, Masses are regularly held in 26 different languages across the Diocese, throughout 172 parishes in over 200 churches.
 Its 26 ethnic ministries promote cultural events and provide an opportunity for immigrants to belong to the larger community while preserving and sharing their uniqueness and traditions.